 If you increase the rent at the end of a fixed-term tenancy, the new rent must be included in a new fixed-term tenancy agreement, which the tenant then signs to say they agree to pay the new rent.

 Alternatively, the landlord can allow a fixed-term tenancy to roll into a periodic tenancy.
 At this point, you can issue a rent increase agreement, as detailed below.

 In a periodic tenancy that rolls on a monthly (or weekly) basis, the landlord can only increase the rent once a year.
 Any rent increases must be agreed with the tenant.
 Once you have an agreement in writing, you must both sign and date it.
 Next, the landlord must issue a new rent form, giving the tenant at least one month’s notice of the rent increase.
 The tenant must have a copy of the rent form for their records.

-One way to plan ahead is to include a clause in the tenancy agreement that states the rent will go up by X in six months’ time.
-That way, the tenant agrees to the increase six months ahead and any increase agreed upon is, therefore, deemed to be fair.
-However, if you increase it by an unfair amount, the tenant can still dispute the increase, even if they initially agreed to it.
+One way to plan ahead if you plan to increase the rent, is to include a clause in the tenancy agreement that states the rent will go up by X in six months’ time.
+That way, the tenant knows the increase is coming and has the chance to agree to it ahead of time.
+However, if you increase the rent by an unfair amount, the tenant can dispute the increase, even if they initially agreed to it.

 Raising rent on regulated tenancies

 Regulated tenancies are subject to different rules.
 In this type of tenancy, rent increases are capped at figures set by the Valuation Office Agency (VOA).
 Landlords can ask the VOA to review rents every two years.
 A rent review can also be requested if something has changed, for example, the property has been renovated or extended.
 Be aware, however, that the VOA can decrease the rent as well as increase it.

 Reasons to Increase the Rent